 Is the first year orientation mandatory and what is its purpose?

 Yes, the first year orientation, called First Year Connections (FYC), is required for all first year students.
-FYC is a one-day interactive orientation program designed to help new students get a head start on their future at NJIT.
-For more information, click here.
+FYC a two-part orientation.
+FYC 1.0 is a one-day interactive orientation program designed to help new students get a head start on their future at NJIT.
+FYC 2.0 is a two-day experience the week before class starts.
+For more information, CLICK HERE.

 If I decide to change my major, do I need to reapply?